rancher/rancher-docs/docs/integrations-in-rancher/cluster-api/overview.md

 - Disables the `embedded-cluster-api` feature in Rancher.
 - Deletes the `mutating-webhook-configuration` and `validating-webhook-configuration` webhooks, as they are no longer needed.

-The above webhooks can be removed through the Rancher UI as well and are accessed from the left-hand navigation from your local cluster under the **More Resources** > **Admission** section or found by using the **Resource Search** field and inputting the webhook names.
-Additionally, the following `kubectl` commands can also be used to remove the necessary webhooks:
+These webhooks can be removed through the Rancher UI as well:

+1. In the upper left corner, click **☰** > **Cluster Management**.
+1. Select your local cluster.
+1. In the left-hand navigation menu, select **More Resources** > **Admission**.
+1. From the dropdown you will see the Resource pages for `MutatingWebhookConfiguration` and `ValidatingWebhookConfiguration`, click through both pages to remove the necessary webhooks.
+1. On the respective Resource pages, click the **⋮** that are attached to the `mutating-webhook-configuration` and `validating-webhook-configuration` webhooks to select the **Delete** option.
+Once deleted, you should see the webhooks removed immediately.

+They can also be accessed by entering the names of the webhooks into the **Resource Search** field.

+The following `kubectl` commands can manually remove the necessary webhooks:

 ```console
 kubectl delete mutatingwebhookconfiguration.admissionregistration.k8s.io mutating-webhook-configuration